SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 BEFORE REHEARSALS:
 * Git pull all peas.
 * Put bluetooth beacons out.
+* Make one of the peas louder either #3 or #4
+* Extend the VAPIs  time before asking "are you still there?"
+* Change "We're ready
+* Yawn has gone when sleeping from conversation.
 * Put peas in coats.
 * Put dock in lab.
 * Put LED lights in botany room.